Apex Legends Light Ammo Weapons Guide

 - Fortnite counterpart – Tactical Submachine Gun

 An all-round upgrade for the RE-45.
 It’s better in every way – from damage and rate of fire to bullet travel speed.
 Like any other SMG, you’ll be reloading more than you’ll be shooting, so a good piece of advice would be to shoot to kill.
-It’s good, it’s really good, but a shotgun is still better.
-Though there are people who prefer the R-99 to a shotgun – being able to one-clip an enemy in an epic armor while still being able to fight mid-range is no small thing.
+It’s good, it’s really good, but it’s too “Jack-of-all-trades” to compete against Alternator (versus shields) and/or P2020 (versus meat).
+Still, if you weren’t lucky enough to find one of the hop-ups, the R-99 is hands down the best SMG in the game.

 If light ammo weapons are your safest bet in the game, R-301 – is the safest bet among the light ammo weapons.
 Its recoil is basically non-existent, it deals a fair amount of damage and it’s well suited for any distance – thanks to the ability to switch to single-fire and no damage falloff.
 The only bad thing about the gun is that you can’t equip it with a Digital Threat sight: X1 can only be fitted on pistols, SMGs and shotguns and X6-X10 – only on sniper rifles.